We may earn commission from affiliate links →

 South Outdoor Festival

-Taking place every April over four days, the South Outdoor Festival is located in Borsh, in the south of the country.
+The South Outdoor Festival is located in Borsh, in the south of the country, every April for four days.
 You can enjoy local foods, cultural performances of music and drama, and learn more about this beautiful part of the country and its local customs.

 The fact that South Outdoor Festival is located on the idyllic Albanian Riviera certainly doesn’t hurt either!
 However, be sure to venture past the beaches and into the surrounding countryside, where you’ll find peaceful olive groves.